 Watch the Hour of Power online and on television (Saturday at 6PM PST on TBN, Sunday at 8AM EST/PST on Lifetime)

-Written By Dr. Lawrence Wilkes
+Interview By Dr. Lawrence Wilkes

 Bobby Schuller (BS) is the son of Robert A. Schuller, and is the grandson to Crystal Cathedral founder Robert H. Schuller.
 Bobby is a graduate of Oral Roberts University, and has a Master of Divinity degree from Fuller Theological Seminary.
 Bobby has a ministry in Orange, California, called The Tree of Life Community.
 Lawrence Wilkes (LW) interviews Bobby.